plone/training/plone_training_config/instructions.rst

 Installing Plone for the Training
 =================================

+.. sidebar:: Installation for the training

+    .. contents:: Table of Contents
+        :depth: 4

 We need to install the backend **Plone** and the React-based frontend **Volto**.
 This will create a folder structure like this: